Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Is selling time getting longer in Congo-Brazzaville as of 2026?

-As of early 2026, selling time in Congo-Brazzaville has not changed dramatically versus recent years for quality properties, but high-end and overpriced listings may be taking longer as credit conditions tightened after BEAC's December 2025 rate increase.
+As of early 2026, selling time in Congo-Brazzaville has not changed dramatically versus recent years for quality properties, but high-end and overpriced listings may be taking slightly longer as credit conditions tightened after BEAC's December 2025 rate increase.

 Is it realistic to exit with profit in Congo-Brazzaville as of 2026?